Why Watches? Artistry, Workmanship & 18th Century High Tech!

 Clearly, toward the end of the 18th century when watches became more affordable to the middle class, more American clock and watchmakers with English (and Swiss) connections were able to retail their own line of watches that they imported with their name engraved on the back of the watch in a "ready-to-sell" state.
 This continued in the 19th century and examples spanning both centuries can be found on this website.

 Who actually made the first watch in America?
 The late great James Gibbs authored an article over forty years ago on this topic, but the answer will likely never be known (Gibbs, 556-559).
-The oldest known American watch is an amazing silver New York automation watch made by John Wright.
+The oldest known American-signed watch is an amazing silver New York automation watch by John Wright.
 Wright was working in colonial New York by 1711.
-While it is evident that some watches were fabricated and/or finished in America, the first well researched example, a watch made by John Cairns of Providence, Rhode Island, circa 1795, was published by David Cooper in 2002 (Cooper, 26-38).
-Since that time, other examples have been "rediscovered", including watches by Thomas Harland (CT), Josiah Wheelock & Moses Morse (MA), and a truly amazing example by Henry Voight (private collection, unpublished).
+While it is evident that some watches were fabricated and/or finished in America, the first well researched example, a watch made by John Cairns of Providence, Rhode Island, was published relatively recently by David Cooper in 2002 (Cooper, 26-38).
+Since that time, other examples have been "rediscovered", including watches by Thomas Harland (CT), Josiah Wheelock & Moses Morse (MA), Robert Leslie (PA) and Henry Voight (PA).

 The total number of early watchmakers working in America compared to English makers working in England was extremely small and surviving examples of American-signed watches are few; my rough guess is under 500.
 Repair records for Jedediah Baldwin, who was once an apprentice for the renowned maker Thomas Harland (Norwich, Connecticut), and then continued in the trade working in Connecticut and New Hampshire, survive from 1793 to 1810 (Oechsle).
 Two hundred years ago, only 35 of the 2,000 watches that he serviced, or approximately 1.5 percent, are signed by an American watchmaker.

 American watches dating prior to the Treaty of Paris of 1783 that ended the Revolutionary War, true colonial examples, are rare.
+I've recorded 19 surviving watches.
 Four are shown on this website, John Wright (NY), Samuel Bagnall (MA), Joseph Ellicott (PA), and Thomas Parker (PA).

-American Watch Papers - A tremendous amount of information has been learned by studying these early works of art.
+American Watch Papers - A tremendous amount of information has been learned by studying these miniature works of art.
 Learn more here:

 Please help by sharing information.
 Email me at firstname.lastname@example.org.